 Becky has an ever-expanding repertoire of swing tunes, folk songs, gospel tunes, Broadway hits, and pop songs from the ’50s and ’60s.
 She can sing FOR people or WITH people, though she believes it’s best to get everyone singing for at least part of each gathering.
 At home in Brattleboro, Becky leads glee clubs and singalongs at senior residential care facilities, nursing homes, and at an adult day care facility.
 Becky can lead “senior sings” at any facility that caters to the older set, from retirement homes to senior centers to nursing homes.
 She can tailor a singalong to the expected audience, from the youngest to the oldest.
 Singing together, and building a repertoire of shared songs, is such a pleasure!

 Becky is an experienced and sensitive keyboard player, with skills on piano, organ, pump organ, and accordion.
 She is known for her ability to accompany singers and ensembles.
 Becky can be the sole musician for special events, or she can put together a larger musical ensemble if one is called for.

-Performances for children from 8 – 12, and for families, involve more stories that are “just for listening.”
-They still involve some participation as the audience is encouraged to join along on a chant or a song or two.
+Becky’s programs for the youngest set (pre-school and kindergarten) are highly participatory, with seasonal or theme-based songs, stories with join-along parts, and singing games or movement if the setting is conducive to it.
+Performances for children from 8 – 12 and for families involve more stories that are “just for listening.”
+They still involve some participation, as the audience is encouraged to join along on a chant, or a song or two.